Skip to main content

 • You want prevention over sick care (optimize now, avoid disease later).

-• You are a high-performer who treats health as a performance variable.
+• You are a driven professional who treats health as a performance variable.

 • You value time and access over in-person handholding.